IamHJJ/p8105_hw6_jh4617/hw6.md

   )
 ```

 Converted numeric variables to factor and specified names.
+Those who
+answered “Others” and “Unknown” for father race is coded as missing and
+excluded from the regression.
+Those who answered “Others” for mother
+race is coded as missing and excluded from the regression.

 ``` r
 unique(birthweight_df$pnumgsa)